i-love-flamingo/flamingo-commerce/w3cDatalayer/Readme.md

 ```

-If you want to populate the w3c datalayer to your page (digitalData object)
+If you want to populate the w3c datalayer to your page you can render the final digitalData object like this:
 ```
 - var w3cDatalayerData = w3cDatalayerService().get()
 script(type="text/javascript").